CommE2E/comm/docs/dev_environment.md

 brew install node; brew upgrade node
 ```

-The reason we use both `install` and `upgrade` is that there's no single Homebrew command equivalent to "install if not installed, and upgrade if already installed".
+The reason we use both `install` and `upgrade` is that there’s no single Homebrew command equivalent to “install if not installed, and upgrade if already installed”.

 ## Yarn